Brutal Nadal through to French Open third round

 “For me it is an important victory, playing here in Paris, at Roland Garros, is always incredible,” the 32-year-old added.

-Nadal will take on Belgian David Goffin, the 27th seed, for a place in the fourth round.
+Nadal will take on David Goffin, the 27th seed, for a place in the fourth round.

+Goffin has never snatched a set from Nadal in three encounters on clay, but the reigning champion is wary of the Belgian’s threat.

+“He’s a very complex player.
+He has all the shots.
+He’s a player who has an amazing career, and we practiced a lot of times,” Nadal told reporters.

+“We know each other well.
+He’s an opponent that you need to play very well against.
+He is quick.
+He has very good angles.

+“It’s going to be, being honest, a big challenge to be in the third round.
+Here we are.
+I’m going to try my best to be ready for it.”

-Reporting by Julien Pretot; Editing by Emelia Sithole-Matarise
+Reporting by Julien Pretot; Editing by Emelia Sithole-Matarise and Christian Radnedge